Adam Ries: Works

 Ries did not write his works in Latin, as was usual at that time, but in German.

 Name

 Since the spelling of names was not as fixed at that time as it is today, the contemporary spellings "Ris, "Rise", "Ryse" and even "Reyeß" are also sometimes found.

 In today's usage, both variants of his name, "Ries" and "Riese", can be found.
 The latter is usual in the German expression "nach Adam Riese" which means "according to Adam Ries" and it is used when speaking about simple arithmetic, e.g. zwei und zwei macht, nach Adam Riese, vier (two plus two is, according to Adam Ries, four).
 Furthermore, the German word "Riese" can be translated as "giant" in English, thus inspiring a common tongue-in-cheek adaptation of the beforementioned saying, "nach Adam Riese und Eva Zwerg" ("according to Adam Giant and Eve Dwarf).

 Honours & Monuments

-The Nysa family main-belt asteroid 7655 Adamries was named after him in 1997.
+The main-belt asteroid 7655 Adamries was named after him in 1997.